marleysudbury/swiftui-calculator/README.md

 In that order!

 The code is reasonably documented(?) but you may find more details at [the Wiki](https://github.com/marleysudbury/swiftui-calculator/wiki).
 If you want an understanding of my inner pain, read through the issue comments.
-I will put a write up on my website at some point, probably.
+If that is too much to ask, you could just read [my blog post](https://marleysudbury.github.io/blog/2020/05/28/).